sapozhnikovv/Atomic.Ring.CPU.SCU/Readme.md

   - **`ManagedAtomicCounterXX`** – fully managed, uses a `struct` with explicit padding to cache‑line size
     ⚠️ **Reduces false sharing** but cannot fully eliminate it due to object header shift in managed arrays (4-8 bytes initial shift)
     🚀 **No `IDisposable`** – pure managed code.
 Available in variants for 32, 64, 128, and 256‑byte cache lines
   - Factory uses for not high-load cases.
-Better performance (close to the unsafe version) can be achieved by using concrete types instead of ManagedAtomicCounterBase from ManagedAtomicCounterFactory, the type should be determined by the ManagedAtomicCounterFactory.CACHE_LINE_SIZE parameter or from CacheLine.CPU.SCU package
+Better performance (close to the unsafe version) can be achieved by using concrete types instead of ManagedAtomicCounterBase from ManagedAtomicCounterFactory, the type should be determined by the ManagedAtomicCounterFactory.CACHE_LINE_SIZE or from CacheLine.CPU.SCU package
 - **Dynamic sizing** – default ring length = `Environment.ProcessorCount × 2^expansionFactor` (0 ≤ 'ExpansionFactor' ≤ 8).
 'ExpansionFactor' is 0 by default
 - **Automatic thread distribution** – threads are assigned a slot based on `Environment.CurrentManagedThreadId` (faster than `Thread.CurrentThread.ManagedThreadId`).
 Yes.
 It is not a 100% guarantee of even distribution, but for large ring sizes it works very well
 - **Explicit indexing** – you can also specify the slot index manually